erajasekar/cs-workshop/PITCHME.md

 - It will be super expensive, if we had to build a new computer for every different thing we want to do.

-- Instead, we invented a general purpose computer containing a assembly of transistors that can do many different things, depending on which transistors are swiched on and off. |
+- Instead, we invented a general purpose computer containing a assembly of transistors that can do many different things, depending on which transistors are swiched on and off.

 ---
-## What is a Computers?
+## What is a Computer?

 > Computer is a electronic machine that can be programmed to do zillions of different tasks.